apache/activemq-cpp/README.txt

   ./autogen.sh

-This should be run the first time and anytime you change configure.ac or any of the Makefile.am files.
+This should be run the first time and any time you change configure.ac or any of the Makefile.am files.

     -----------------------------------------------------------------------